Adrian Hasler

-Early life, family and education
+Early life and career

 Born to Arthur and Liselotte Hasler, Adrian Hasler was raised in Vaduz, one of three sons.
 He earned his Matura, the general qualification for university entrance, in 1984 at the Liechtenstein secondary school in Vaduz.
 Subsequently, he started studying business administration with an area of expertise in finance and accounting at the University of St. Gallen, where he graduated in 1991.